On this page you should learn

 Several anecdotal reports to illustrate the effects of this.
 Pro-triathlete Courtney Ogden has reported that he has been able to drop his front end about 10 cm between a crank length of 170 and 115-130.
 He believes this is saving him about 15 minutes on the Ironman bike split.
 And, an article in Triathlete Magazine in 2008 reported that John Cobb reported reductions in drag, determined in a wind tunnel, of 30% from simply shortening the crank length and lowering the front appropriately.

 YOU TOO SHOULD TRY THIS CHANGE.
-YOU CANNOT KNOW THE POTENTIAL FOR YOU UNTIL YOU TRY.
-YOU MIGHT BE SURPRISED!
-IT IS WHY MOST MODELS OF POWERCRANKS ALLOW FOR THE USER TO ALSO EXPERIMENT WITH CRANK LENGTH.
-YOU CAN BE KILLING TWO BIRDS WITH ONE STONE, LEARNING HOW TO PEDAL CORRECTLY WHILE YOU ALSO DETERMINE YOUR OPTIMUM CRANK LENGTH.
+IT IS IMPOSSIBLE TO KNOW THE POTENTIAL FOR YOU UNTIL YOU TRY.
+WE FEEL THIS TO BE SO IMPORTANT THAT MOST MODELS OF POWERCRANKS ALLOW FOR THE USER TO EXPERIMENT WITH CRANK LENGTH WHILE LEARNING HOW TO PEDAL MORE EFFICIENTLY AND POWERFULLY THE POWERCRANKS WAY.